-Under the bill, a person who enters a casino facility while participating in the voluntary exclusion program must surrender to the Commission for deposit in the Problem Casino Gambling and Addictions Fund any money the person has converted or attempted to convert into a wagering instrument, including chips, tokens, prizes, jackpots, noncomplimentary pay vouchers, cash, cash equivalents, electronic credits, and vouchers representing electronic credits.
+Under the bill, a person who enters a casino facility while participating in the voluntary exclusion program must surrender to the Commission for deposit in the Problem Casino Gambling and Addictions Fund any money or other thing of value the person has converted or attempted to convert into a wagering instrument, including chips, tokens, prizes, jackpots, noncomplimentary pay vouchers, cash, cash equivalents, electronic credits, and vouchers representing electronic credits.

 The bill expands the Commission's gaming agents' authority to include assisting the Commission in carrying out its duties under the Gambling Law, in addition to the Casino Law.
-The bill clarifies by modifying current law that the Commission, as a law enforcement agency, and its gaming agents, as law enforcement officers, have authority with regard to the detection and investigation of, the seizure of evidence allegedly relating to, and the apprehension and arrest of persons allegedly committing violations of the Casino Law or gambling offenses as defined in the Gambling Law or violating any other relevant Ohio law.
+The bill clarifies by modifying current law that the Commission, as a law enforcement agency, and its gaming agents, as law enforcement officers, have authority with regard to the detection and investigation of, the seizure of evidence allegedly relating to, and the apprehension and arrest of persons allegedly committing violations of the Casino Law or gambling offenses as defined in the Gambling Law or violating any other Ohio law that may affect the integrity of casino gaming or the operation of skill-based amusement machines.